zapatos24/senator_nlp_vote_prediction/README.md

 From a technical standpoint, while I was confident in my abilities as it comes to data exploration, analysis, and building predictive models, I specifically wanted to learn more about natural language processing (NLP) in the world of data science, and how to implement it in machine learning algorithms.
-I also know that if a data science project is created and no one can play with it, did it really happen?
-As such, I wanted to grow my skills in creating apps that people can use to explore and utilize my model, as well as how to use containers (Docker) and hosting services (AWS) to make sure the application is seamless across all environments.
+I also wanted to grow my skills in creating apps that people can use to explore and utilize my model, as well as how to use containers (Docker) and hosting services (AWS) to make sure the application is seamless across all environments.

-While this app that I developed is fun for citizens and policymakers to use, seeing how various bills they devise could fare on the floor of Congress, this is a product most geared towards the majority and minority whip of the Senate.
+While this app that I developed is fun for citizens and policymakers to use, seeing how various bills they devise could fare on the floor of the Senate, this is a product most geared towards the majority and minority whip of the Senate.
 This app could certainly be expanded to work in both houses of Congress, but I decided to focus on the Senate for this venture.
 One, the data would be more manageable for an MVP (only 100 senators compared to 435 house seats, which multiplied across all the bills that hit the floor is a significant difference).
 Two, senators serve a longer term